-- Currently day ahead (and monthly) gas is reportedly the basis for traders importing gas, alongside longer-term contracts - Stakeholders reported trades being concluded on border, in storage, and at VTP.
-Use of standardised contracts is coming into play - Naftogaz, Engie publish their standards.
-Monthly prices for Industrial market are being disclosed by Naftogaz on their website, effectively providing a form of price transparency - Nominations system paper-based - Introduction of daily balancing, with tight (or no) tolerances, would significantly stimulate day ahead and day-after trading and associated products.
-Within-day trades may arise in the future as well - In the future, likely to be value in a broader range of traded products (month-ahead, quarterly and seasonal products) - Ukrtransgaz is recognised as a key participant in future trade as responsible for balancing system, and needing gas for own-use (fuel gas).
+- Trading within Ukraine is predominantly using monthly contracts, whereas border imports are more typically daily (alongside longer contracts) - Stakeholders reported trades being concluded on border, in storage, and at VTP - ▲ Use of standardised contracts is coming into play Naftogaz, Engie publish their standards - Monthly prices for Industrial market are disclosed by Naftogaz on their website, effectively providing a form of price transparency - Introduction of daily balancing, with tight (or no) tolerances, would significantly stimulate spot trading and associated products - In the future, likely to be value in a broader range of exchange traded products (e.g. month-ahead, quarterly and seasonal products) - Ukrtransgaz is recognised as a key participant in future trade as responsible for balancing system, and needing gas for own-use (fuel gas).
 This concerns a substantial volume between 2 to 4 bcm/year - Initial intention is now to competitively tender to acquire gas needed for balancing (so-called balancing services), and to acquire fuel gas.
 This would concern 1 year contract(s), enabling flexibility to join gas trading on an exchange in the future